alters-mit/clatter/docs/overview.md

 ## Ways to use Clatter

 1. As a component within [ThreeDWorld (TDW)](https://github.com/threedworld-mit/tdw), a research simulation platform.
 This is the original purpose of Clatter, but it can easily be used outside of TDW. **If you are a TDW user, you only need to read the TDW/Clatter documentation here TODO ADD LINK.**
-2. As a C# library: `Clatter.Core.dll`.
+2. As a C# library: [`Clatter.Core.dll`](clatter.core_overview.html).
 The Clatter library can output raw wav data of physics-driven audio sounds or save the data as a .wav file.
-3. As a Unity plugin: `Clatter.Core.dll` plus `Clatter.Unity.dll`.
+3. As a Unity plugin: `Clatter.Core.dll` plus [`Clatter.Unity.dll`](clatter.unity_overview.html).
 The `Clatter.Unity.dll` library includes helpful scripts that automatically listen for collision events and automatically play generated audio.
-4. As a command-line executable.
+4. As a command-line executable. **TODO ADD DOC**

 ## Installation

 **TODO**

 ## Roadmap

-Pre-alpha to-dos:

-- [ ] Add documentation.
-- [ ] Add releases and build tools.
-- [ ] Add Python bindings for `Clatter.Core.dll`.
-- [ ] Add command-line tools for OS X and Linux.
-- [ ] Add Clatter to TDW.
-- [ ] Add links to Clatter/TDW documentation
-- [ ] Add a license.
-- [ ] Add attribution.

 Clatter is currently in alpha.
 It is likely still buggy and unstable.
 The API will likely change often until the first stable release.